 - Count Dooku from the prequels, who looks more like a dignified elderly statesman than a terrible Sith Lord.
 In fact, most of Christopher Lee's roles from the past few decades likely count.

-- Obadiah Stane from Iron Man is relatively old, having been in charge of Stark Industries when Tony was a teenager, and is certainly not a nice guy.
+- Iron Man: Obadiah Stane is relatively old, having been in charge of Stark Industries when Tony was a teenager, and is certainly not a nice guy.
 At least, if selling weapons to terrorists then attempting to kill Tony and go on a rampage with his own giant suit is any indication.

-- I don't know, that look he gives Angel after he says "Yes I can, I'm the Chief Inspector" looked like he was at least sadistically enjoying transferring Angel out.
+- Hot Fuzz: Every character past middle age, except, strangely, Bill Nighy — and the look he gives Angel after he says "Yes I can, I'm the Chief Inspector" looks like he's really enjoying transferring Angel out.

 - Most of the Satanists seen in Rosemary's Baby are old.
 For this reason, Rosemary holds a party for young adults only.